Beit Shearim National Park – Full Visitors Guide

 The Mausoleum Cave

 Significant parts of this cave collapsed.
-And some of them are shown at the cave museum.
+Some of them are shown at the cave museum.
 But you can see the remaining beautiful entrance with its mosaic.

 Cave of the Torah Ark